tasmota/docs/docs/Matter.md

 #### Param

-To link a Tasmota power output (light/relay) to an endpoint
+To link a Tasmota power output (light/relay) to an endpoint set its param equal to the power output number.

+!!! example "A relay on `POWER2` will have Param set to `2`"

 To link a Tasmota sensor to an endpoint add the [rule trigger](Rules.md#rule-trigger) of the sensor to the _Param_ value.